-Research Highlight Model-Free Reinforcement Learning (Mf-RL) algorithms are widely applied to solve tasks like dexterous manipulation and agile locomotion as they eliminate the need to model the complex dynamics of the system.
+Model-Free Reinforcement Learning (Mf-RL) algorithms are widely applied to solve tasks like dexterous manipulation and agile locomotion as they eliminate the need to model the complex dynamics of the system.
 However, these techniques are data hungry and require millions of interactions with the environment.
 Furthermore, these characteristics highly limit successful training on hardware as undergoing such high number of transitions in hardware environments is infeasible.
 Thus, to overcome this hurdle, various works have settled for a two-loop model based approach, typically referred to as Model-based Reinforcement Learning (Mb-RL).
 Such strategies take the benefit of the explored dynamics of the system by learning the dynamics model, and then determining an optimal policy in this model.
-Hence this "innerloop" optimization allows for a better choice of actions before interacting with the original environment.
+Hence this "inner-loop" optimization allows for a better choice of actions before interacting with the original environment.

 The process of planning with the learnt model is mainly motivated by the Model Predictive Control (MPC), which is a well-known strategy used in classical real-time control.
 Given the model and the cost formulation, a typical MPC structure can be formulated in the form of a finite horizon trajectory optimization problem.
 By exploiting this approach of using approximated dynamics, methods like Cross-Entropy Method (CEM) and Model Predictive Path Integral (MPPI) have been used to achieve high reward gains.
 Improvements were shown in the training time; however, these results are preliminary and yet to be completely formalized.
 With this viewpoint, we propose a generic framework that integrates a model-based optimization scheme with model free off-policy learning.
 Motivated by the success of online learning algorithms in RC buggy models, we combine them with off-policy Mf learning, thereby leading to a two-loop Mb-Mf approach.
 We implement dynamic mirror descent (DMD) algorithms on a model-estimate of the system, and then the outer loop Mf-RL is used on the real system.
-The main advantage with this setting is that the inner loop is computationally light; the number of iterations can be large without effecting the overall performance.
-Since this is a hierarchical approach, the inner loop policy helps improve the outer loop policy, by effectively utilizing the control choices made on the approximate dynamics.
-This approach, in fact, provides a more generic framework for some of the Mb-Mf approaches.
+The main advantage with this setting is that the inner loop is computationally light; the number of iterations can be large lving the inner-loop MPC osed to existing Mb-Mf approaches